Procrastination

 • Just start!
 Perfectionism can be paralyzing.
 Strive for progress instead.

-• It’s better to be a perfectionistic editor than a perfectionistic creator.
+• It’s better to be a perfectionist editor than a perfectionist creator.

 • Set limits on how long you’ll work.
 Rather than schedule an entire day, give yourself time for work and play.